GabrieleT0/Lost-in-LOD/README.md

             | - by_metric
         | - punctual/                Contains CSV files with all the results of evaluations performed on a single quality analysis.
     | - filtered/                    In this folder, the script inserts all CSV files containing the results of the qualitative analysis of only those KGs indexed in the LOD Cloud.
-    | - quality_data                 The quality analysis results provided as output by KGHeartBeat should be placed in this folder in order to run this script.
+    | - quality_data                 The quality analysis results provided as output by KGs Quality Analyzer should be placed in this folder in order to run this script.
     | - generate_charts.py           Python class that reads the CSV file containing the quality assessment and generates charts (Boxplot and Bubble chart for now)
     | - main.py                      Script to run the evaluation
     | - punctual_quality_evaluation  Python class that allows you to create CSV files with quality assessment on a single analysis file.